February 16, 2016 | jonesw

 Bass Reeves was the most successful federal marshal in the United States, although he was born into slavery.
 He never drew his gun first and yet rounded up hundreds of outlaws and was shot at countless times without being hit.
-He served the law with honor and courage that he was known and respected all over the Indian Territory..
+He served the law with honor and courage, and he became known and respected all over the Indian Territory.

-In 1911, Turner Buckminster hates his new home of Phippsburg, Maine, but things improve when he meets Lizzie Bright Griffin, a girl from a poor, nearby island community founded by former slaves that the town fathers-- and Turner's-- want to change into a tourist spot.
+In 1911, Turner Buckminster hates his new home of Phippsburg, Maine, but things improve when he meets Lizzie Bright Griffin, a girl from a poor, nearby island community founded by former slaves that the town fathers want to change into a tourist spot.

 Maroo, a girl of the late Ice Age, must take charge after her father is killed, and lead her little brother, mother, and aged grandmother to the safety of the winter camp before the first blizzards strike.

 The Titanic is meant to be unsinkable, but as it begins its maiden voyage, there's plenty of danger waiting for four of its young passengers.
 Paddy is a stowaway, escaping a deadly past.
 Sophie's mother is delivered to the ship by police - after she and Sophie have been arrested.
 Juliana's father is an eccentric whose riches can barely hide his madness.
 And Alfie is hiding a secret that could get him kicked off the ship immediately.

 Sent with her governess to live with the dreadful Carter family in exotic Brazil in 1910, Maia endures many hardships before fulfilling her dream of exploring the Amazon River.